 AIDEA is governed through its statutory authority (AS 44.88).
 AIDEA is also subject to provisions within the Executive Budget Act (AS 37.07), Open Meetings Act (AS 44.62.310), and Public Records Disclosure Act (As 40.25.110).
 Although the Authority is exempt from the State’s Procurement Code (AS 36.30), it was required to adopt its own procurement regulations that reflect competitive bidding principles.
 AIDEA did that in 3 AAC chap.
 100.

 AIDEA is independently audited each year.
 In addition, it is subject to government audits and operates under the same standards of transparency as Alaska's state agencies.

 How are AIDEA and AEA related?

-How many people serve on AIDEA's board of directors?
+How many members serve on AIDEA's board?

 Can I get a grant through AIDEA for my business?

 AIDEA does not provide grants.
 All projects financed through AIDEA programs must be commercially viable and able to generate sufficient revenues to cover debt service.

 AIDEA has a number of programs that provide financial assistance to Alaska's business community.

 - Loan Participation Program AIDEA can provide up to 90% participation in a bank originated loan up to $25 million.
 The Loan Participation Program provides Alaskans with long-term financing for new or existing projects, or for the refinancing of existing loans.

 - Project Finance, AIDEA can assist Alaskans through its ability to develop, own (in whole or in part) and operate basic infrastructure, installations and facilities within the state.